Japan September travel overview: season, food, nature, events

 Any object capable of repelling devils cannot, of course, simply be thrown away, but needs to be put to rest with an appropriate ceremony.
 Such a ceremony takes place annually at the Yasui Kompira Shrine (see Comb Festival, Sept.
 22, above ) where prayers are said for used combs and combs with broken teeth.
 After their honorable spirits have been taken care of, they are then burned in a purifying ritual fire.

-Because the Japanese word for comb ('kushi') contains the sounds 'ku' and 'shi', which can mean 'suffering' and 'death', there are several superstitions concerning them.
+Because the Japanese word for comb ('kushi') contains the sounds 'ku' and 'shi', which can mean 'suffering' and 'death', there are several Japanese superstitions concerning these words.
 Accidentally breaking a comb or a tooth is considered bad luck.
 They should not be given as gifts, for then hardship might afflict the recipient, nor should you pick up someone else's comb, lest you be visited by their suffering.

 Each traditional Japanese wooden comb is handmade according to a process little changed in 1200 years.
 To make a comb, each tooth is first sawn by hand, and then filed smooth.
 Finally, the comb is laboriously polished in several stages, using sharkskin, scouring rushes, hemp, and, last of all, deerskin.
 This painstaking process is what gives them their deep luster.
 Considering the amount of handwork which goes into the making of each comb, it is amazing that a small one can cost as little as ¥1,200.
 The finest combs are made of sandalwood.
 While, the least expensive ones are made from boxwood imported from Thailand.
 Once you use a handmade boxwood comb, gentle to the scalp and non-static, you'll never again be satisfied with plastic!